prashant-kikani/prashant-kikani.github.io/_posts/2025-11-18-god-of-gaps.markdown

 *   **The Mystery of Life's Diversity:** How did we get so many millions of perfectly-adapted species?
     *   **The Gap Explanation:** God created each animal and plant in its final, perfect form during a single act of creation.
     *   **The Scientific Explanation:** Darwin's theory of evolution by natural selection showed how life could develop immense complexity over vast timescales through entirely natural processes, driven by <a href="https://prashantkikani.com/blog/adaptability" target="_blank">adaptability</a>.

+*   **Solar Eclipses: The Dragon Eating the Sun:**
+    *   **The Mystery:** The sun, the source of all life and warmth, suddenly turns black in the middle of the day.
+    *   **The Gap Explanation:** Almost universally, ancient cultures viewed this as a terrifying supernatural event.
+        *   **Ancient China:** A celestial dragon was devouring the sun.
+People would bang drums and make loud noises to scare the beast away.
+        *   **Vikings:** Two wolves, Sköll and Hati, finally caught the sun and moon to devour them, signaling Ragnarök (the end of the world).
+    *   **The Scientific Explanation:** It is a quirk of cosmic geometry.
+The moon passes between the Earth and the Sun.
+Because the moon is 400 times smaller than the sun but also 400 times closer to Earth, they appear the same size, creating a perfect shadow.
+We can now predict these events to the second, centuries in advance.

+*   **Mental Illness and Epilepsy: The Sacred Disease**
+    *   **The Mystery:** A perfectly healthy person suddenly collapses, shakes violently, foams at the mouth, or begins hearing voices and acting like a different person.
+    *   **The Gap Explanation:** Demonic possession or being "touched" by the gods.
+        *   **Medieval Europe:** Trepanation (drilling a hole in the skull) was sometimes used to let evil spirits escape.
+        *   **Ancient Greece:** Epilepsy was called "The Sacred Disease" because it was believed that only a god could throw a person to the ground and take away their senses so instantly.
+    *   **The Scientific Explanation:** Neurology and psychiatry.
+We now understand these as electrical storms in the brain (seizures) or chemical imbalances (schizophrenia, bipolar disorder).
+We treat them with medication, not exorcisms.

+*   **Comets: The Harbingers of Doom**
+    *   **The Mystery:** A new "star" appears in the sky with a long, glowing tail, moving differently than the other stars.
+    *   **The Gap Explanation:** These were messages from God, usually warning of famine, war, or the death of a king.
+When Halley’s Comet appeared in 1066, the Anglo-Saxons viewed it as a divine omen predicting their defeat (which happened at the Battle of Hastings).
+    *   **The Scientific Explanation:** They are "dirty snowballs"—chunks of ice and rock left over from the formation of the solar system.
+As they get close to the sun, the ice turns to gas, creating the tail.
+They follow strict gravitational orbits.

 <br/>